jgumbley/phasorsyncrs/docs/adr/adr01_tdd_and_unit_size_structure.md

 ## Rationale

-Adopting these rules for test-driven, small component, and module structuring aligns with PhasorSyncRS’s goals of performance, extensibility, and maintainability.
+Adopting these rules aligns with PhasorSyncRS’s goals of performance, extensibility, and maintainability.
 This approach:
-- Ensures that even non-expert developers or agentic AIs can reliably develop and refactor modules.
+- Ensures that even non-expert developers or low context coding agents can reliably develop and refactor modules.
 - Promotes a resilient architecture capable of evolving with future technological advancements.
 - Mitigates risks associated with cross-domain integration and complex system behavior.